If your dog suffers from Inflammatory Bowel Disease (IBD) it’s a pain in the butt…both metaphorically and in reality.

 As the saying goes: “It’s the exception that proves the rule.”

-There’s something about certain types of fiber which promotes good health in the bowel.
+There’s something about certain types of fiber that promotes good health in the bowel.

 This isn’t a common cause of inflammatory bowel disease but if your dog is otherwise well and doesn’t need to start medication urgently then it’s well worth exploring this option.